XILE-CAI/Support_Ticket-App/README.md

-Support_Ticket application
-Support ticket application built with the MERN stack
+Support_Ticket application ---  built with the MERN stack